qxu1994/LLM_grounding/README.md

 # Language Models and grounding
 ## Overview
-This repository provides a framework for evaluating the alignment of conceptual representation between Large Language Models (LLMs) and humans, based on the findings from the paper Large Language Models without Grounding Recover Non-Sensorimotor but Not Sensorimotor Features of Human Concepts ([arXiv link]).
+This repository provides a framework for evaluating the alignment of conceptual representation between Large Language Models (LLMs) and humans, based on the findings from the paper Large Language Models without Grounding Recover Non-Sensorimotor but Not Sensorimotor Features of Human Concepts (Accepted).
 Our analysis investigates how well LLMs capture different dimensions of human conceptual knowledge, distinguishing between non-sensorimotor, sensory, and motor domains.

 ## Key Features
 - Reproducible Evaluation Pipeline: We provide a Python-based pipeline that enables researchers to systematically assess various LLMs on their conceptual grounding.